emilknievel/dotfiles/README.md

 # Dotfiles

-Dotfiles is simply put a collection of different configuration files I want to have quick access to.
+Dotfiles is simply put a collection of different configuration files I want to have easy access to.

 ## Prerequisites